johnstarr-ling/gris-toolkit/README.md

 Individual modifications to GRIS code can be made using the following scripts:
 - `canvas.py`: Build and modify your canvas(es).
   - Both categorical and blank canvases are supported.
-- `objects.py`: Format your objects and how they are positioned.
+- `objects.py`: Format your objects and how they are positioned. *Under revision*
   - Objects are placed at the bottom of the screen by default.
 - `colorize.py`: Change the color(s) of a canvas file.
   - Due to possible flexibilities in how canvases are named, the toolkit only supports one color change at a time.
 As such, multi-color changes will require repeated runs of `colorize.py` on separate canvas files, where each canvas file corresponds to the canvas blocks that you wish to change.